Nama ERP DocsNama ERP Docs

 }

-Here, left-clicking a data point opens the customer's edit form in a popup dialog.
+Here, left-clicking any data point on the chart opens the customer's edit form.
 The same link also appears in the right-click context menu under "Navigate To".

 6. Cross-Filter Bindings

 Cross-filter bindings define which cross-filters a widget responds to (not emits — that's clickEmitMapping).
-They are defined at the widget level (not inside chartConfigJSON).
+They live in two places, with different shapes:

 "crossFilterBindings": [